z0n3d100/reference-architectures/web-app/deployment/readme.md

 2. Open visual studio  right click on VotingWeeb click on **Publish**, select **new profile** then click on **existing**, select the resource group for the deployment select the votingweb app service deployment.

 3. Open FunctionVoteCounter.sln solution right click on VoteCounter project click on **Publish**, select **new profile** then click on **existing**, select the resource group select the function app service deployment.

+4. At this point you should be able to test the application.
+Open the url https://yourwebfrontend.yourlocation.cloudapp.azure.com/.
+Ignore the certificate validation error on the browser.